 Although the Corporate Governance and Compensation Committee does not have a written policy regarding diversity in identifying new director candidates, the Committee takes diversity into account in looking for the best available candidates to serve on the Board of Directors.
-The Committee looks to establish diversity on the Board of Directors through a number of demographics, experience (including operational experience), skills and viewpoints, all with a view to identify candidates who can assist the Board with its decision making.
+The Committee believes that maintaining a diverse membership with varying backgrounds, skills, expertise and other differentiating personal characteristics promotes inclusiveness, enhances the Board of Directors' deliberations and enables the Board of Directors to better represent all of our constituents, including our diverse consumer base and workforce.
+Accordingly, the Committee seeks out highly qualified candidates with diverse backgrounds, skills and experiences.
+The Committee looks to establish diversity on the Board of Directors through a number of demographics, experience (including operational experience), skills and viewpoints.
 The Committee also considers factors such as diversity on the basis of race, color, national origin, gender, religion, disability and sexual orientation.
+These considerations have been important factors in recent additions to the Board of Directors: two of our directors are women, Ms. Harshman and Ms. Burwell is African-American.